 There are physical, psychological, and behavioral signs of oxycodone addiction.
 They include:

 - using oxycodone too often or in too high a dose, even without the intent of misuse

 - an inability to cut back or stop using oxycodone

 - spending a large amount of time acquiring oxycodone, using it, and recovering from it

 - an interference of home life, work, school, or recreational activities from the use of oxycodone

-- an inability to stop using oxycodone even though the person knows it’s causing interpersonal problems
+- an inability to stop using oxycodone even though the person knows it’s causing problems

 - developing a tolerance to oxycodone, therefore requiring a higher dose for the required result

-- suffering withdrawal symptoms when reducing regular intake of oxycodone
+- having withdrawal symptoms when reducing regular intake of oxycodone

 Symptoms of oxycodone misuse can include: